Short position in crypto trading - use case

-In today’s article, we’re going to be talking about short positions and how you can take advantage of them.
+In today’s article, we’re going to be talking about crypto short positions and how you can take advantage of them.
 What is short trading, and how do you use it effectively?
-Let’s find out, but first, we need to define what a short position in cryptocurrency is.
+Let’s find out, but first, we need to define what shorting in cryptocurrency is.

 What does cryptocurrency short position mean

 A short position is used when you believe that the crypto market is going to be moving down.
 You could think of this as betting against an asset instead of for it.
 A short position doesn’t even necessarily mean that you don’t believe an asset has potential.

 In fact, a short is often playing a temporary decrease to your advantage.
 In short positions you sell now and buy later.
 This can be used with or without margin, but newbie investors should be very careful playing in unknown waters with money that is not theirs.

 What duration short position in crypto usually has?

 Technically, you could hold a short forever, but the idea is to end up with more coins than you had before.
 While a short trade could last as long as you wanted, most traders will hold these positions for a few months, or possibly less.